-If you have experienced a red rash on your neck after shaving, then most probably you’ve suffered from a razor burn.
-As long as the razor is your go-to shaver, your shaving routine most likely will end in a razor burn on one or two occasions.
-A red rash is characterized by tenderness, itchiness, and burning sensation.
+If you have experienced a red rash on your neck after shaving, you probably have suffered from a razor burn.
+As long as the razor is your go-to shaver, your shaving routine will likely end in a razor burn on one or two occasions.
+A red rash is characterized by tenderness, itchiness, and a burning sensation.
 Sometimes it manifests as red bumps on the affected area.
 These symptoms can appear on any shaved part of your body.
-From your underarms to legs, and face, no shaved body part is exempted from red rash symptoms.
+From your underarms to your legs, and face, no shaved body part is exempted from red rash symptoms.
 In worse cases, the condition may manifest in all these regions when shaved.
 However, these symptoms are temporary.
 They disappear over time.

-But, these symptoms can cause a lot of discomfort.
+But these symptoms can cause a lot of discomfort.
 If you are plagued by a red rash that is causing discomfort, then this article is for you.
-Here, you will get to learn some simple things you can do to get rid of the rashes and how to prevent them in the first place.
-Before diving into these useful tips on how to treat and keep red rash at bay, let’s first find out some of the most typical causes of red rash after a shaving episode.
-Red sores can occur for several reasons, and most of them can be avoided.
+Here, you will learn some simple things you can do to get rid of the rashes and how to prevent them in the first place.
+Before diving into these useful tips on treating and keeping red rash at bay, let’s first find out some of the most typical causes of red rash after a shaving episode.
+Red sores can occur for several reasons, most of which can be avoided.

 7 Ways You Are Most Likely to Get A Red Sore on Your Neck

-Old razors are most likely blunt and make you press on the skin more.
+Old razors are likely to blunt and make you press on the skin more.
 This increases the chances of hurting your skin and getting a red rash.

-Human hair, their location notwithstanding, grows in a particular direction.
-Shaving in the opposite direction of hair growth gives the blades a rough time trying to cut down the hairs.
+Human hair, its location notwithstanding, grows in a particular direction.
+Shaving in the opposite direction of hair growth gives the blades a rough time trying to cut down the hair.
 Chances of cuts and abrasions increase in the process, leading to red rashes.

 Lubricants such as shaving cream, soap, or even water decrease friction during shaving.
 If the skin is not lubricated during shaving, the blades entangle with the hairs, leaving redness and itchiness behind.

 Razors can get clogged with soap, hair, or shaving cream.
 A clogged razor has reduced efficiency.
-Razors with clogged blades result in bluntness, which makes the process of shaving painful or excruciating in some cases.
+Razors with clogged blades result in bluntness, which makes shaving painful or excruciating in some cases.

 Applying shaving products that irritate your skin can lead to red rashes.
 Some alcohol-based products have been found to irritate when they come into contact with freshly-shaved skin.

-Shaving one particular area too many times can lead to abrasion, cuts, and redness.
-Too many passes on a specific area of the skin will most likely result in a red rash.
+Shaving one area too often can lead to abrasion, cuts, and redness.
+Too many passes on a specific skin area will most likely result in a red rash.

 How Do You Prevent Your Neck from Turning Red After A Shave?